-The only sound in the room was that of the radio as Michael's enthusisam was met with confused expressions.
-Pam exhanged an amused glance with Jim while Dwight madly scribbled in his notebook.
+The only sound in the room was that of the radio as Michael's enthusiasm was met with confused expressions.
+Pam exchanged an amused glance with Jim while Dwight madly scribbled in his notebook.
 Kelly's eyes lit up as she grabbed Ryan's arm, shaking him as he rolled his eyes, looking like he would rather be anywhere but here.

 "Hot girls in bikinis?"
-Kevin asked incredulously, his eyes becoming glazed over.
+Kevin asked incredulously, his eyes glazing. over.

+Michael’s grin only widened at their misguided enthusiasm.
 "Yes!
 Hot beach babes for everyone!"
-Michael grinned contagiously.

 "I used to go to Rehoboth all the time in the 70s.
 The girls there are some hot mamas," Creed announced to no one impacticular.

 "Wait, is this actually happening?"
-Pam asked, turning to look at Toby.
+Pam turned to look at Toby.

 "It actually is.
 Michael proposed it to Jan, and corporate went for it since it was within our budget, but it's intended to be a team building event, and Michael is required to plan events and give lectures and other business related talks-," he responded before Michael cut in again.